 Many homeowners don’t realize that some of their larger appliances may need special circuits that can handle the load put on them from larger appliances.
 Trying to run these appliances on other outlets will equal not only frustration, but it can also be extremely dangerous and will simply result in constant flipped circuits or blown fuses.

 Our specialized electrical technicians are trained to know exactly which areas of your home will require these appliance circuits.
 Common places include the kitchen, laundry room, home gym, and garages.
-Anywhere you may run a larger appliance that requires a dedicated circuit.
-If you need outlets in places they don't already exist, we can do that too.

 Some of the most common appliances needing dedicated circuits include: